SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 Tableau docstrings should have appropriate citations (if not, file an issue).

 Plot recipes are provided which will plot the stability region for a given tableau.

+[^1]: Koskela, A. (2015).
+Approximating the matrix exponential of an advection-diffusion operator using the incomplete orthogonalization method.
+In Numerical Mathematics and Advanced Applications-ENUMATH 2013 (pp. 345-353).
+Springer, Cham.